The documentation you are viewing is for Dapr v1.6 which is an older version of Dapr. For up-to-date documentation, see the latest version.

 - Follow these guides on:

-- Try out the hello world quickstart which shows how to use state management or try the samples in the Dapr SDKs
+- Try out the hello world tutorial which shows how to use state management or try the samples in the Dapr SDKs

 - List of state store components

 Was this page helpful?

 Glad to hear it!
 Please tell us how we can improve.